TRB Webinar Overview

 TRB would like to email your presentation slides to audience members prior to the webinar.
 Please prepare to email your slides to Elaine Ferrell, email@example.com, one week in advance of the webinar.

 To prepare for the webinar, TRB has a two-step training process to help our panelists and moderators learn how to prepare for the webinar.
 First, panelists/moderators should view the online tutorial below one to two weeks before you create your slides.

 Second, panelists and moderators must attend a live practice session a few days prior to the webinar to demonstrate using the webinar technology.
 The practice is generally not a dry run-through of the presentation; instead, panelists and moderators will learn how to use the software.
 The practice session lasts approximately 60 minutes.

 Pictures and Copyright

-- The presenters’ material must support the learning outcomes, and the overall presentation must cover all the learning objectives of the webinar.
+- The presenters’ material must support the learning outcomes, and the overall presentation must cover all the stated agenda of the webinar.